 - CAPTCHA and reCAPTCHA: Require users to prove they are human before submitting a webform, thereby preventing automated processes from abusing the form.

-- Outbound filtering: Employ outbound filtering to block abusive content.
+- Outbound filtering: Employ outbound spam filtering to block abusive content.

 - IP filtering: Check the logs to see if the majority of the abuse is coming from certain IPs and block them.